revmischa/test-bot/README.md

 delete untracked (and not ignored) files and changes, so be careful.

-If you are interested in using this program and would like to help develop it further, please let me know via github, email or IRC.
+If you are interested in using this program and would like to help develop it further, please let me know via GitHub, email or IRC.